avkcode/vault/README.md

-  release           - Create a Git tag and release on GitHub get-vault-keys    - Initialize Vault and retrieve unseal and root keys show-params       - Show contents of the parameter file for the current environment help              - Display this help message
+  release           - Create a Git tag and release on GitHub get-vault-keys    - Initialize Vault and retrieve unseal and root keys show-params       - Show contents of the parameter file for the current environment interactive       - Start an interactive session create-release    - Create a Kubernetes secret with VERSION set to Git commit SHA remove-release    - Remove the dynamically created Kubernetes secret show-release      - Pretty print and decode the Kubernetes secret convert-to-json   - Convert manifests to JSON format validate-json     - Validate JSON manifests against Kubernetes API save-manifests    - Save manifests in YAML and JSON formats to the 'manifests' directory list-vars         - List all non-built-in variables, their origins, and values. help              - Display this help message
 ```